 About my embroidery process

-All work takes place on one of my 100+ year old
+All work takes place on my collection of antique

 hand controlled embroidery machines, not a computer*